 Balances Hormone Levels

 Calcium circulates in the bloodstream in the form of calcium ions.
-It plays a key role in standardizing the functions of various hormones in the body, including the reproductive hormones progesterone, estrogen in women and testosterone in men.
+It plays a key role in standardizing the functions of various hormones in the body, including the reproductive hormones progesterone, and estrogen in women and testosterone in men.
 Calcium is a critical prerequisite for ensuring timely menstrual cycles in young women as well as alleviating symptoms of pain in premenstrual syndrome, and fatigue, weakness in menopause.
 The intake of calcium gradually increases as women age, with those in the adolescent, pregnant and post-menopausal phases requiring much higher levels of daily intake.
 Also Read: Calcium - Important Mineral For Women's Health

 Food Sources: